 Campus security authorities are required by law to receive Clery crime reports and to; 1) report them to law enforcement; and 2) forward all crime reports received for statistical purposes to the institution's coordinator of campus security authorities.
-(At BSU, the university's chief of police.)
+(At BSU, it is Manager Kelly Graham at BSUPD.)